cs411-alawini/sp25-cs411-team091-jjdc/doc/Project_Proposal.md

 - The users can register an account in our app and set their daily calorie intake goals.
 They can also record the calories consumed each day for up to a week to examine their performance and share it with others.
 - We will provide a reference data set on the nutritional facts for different foods for the users to choose.
 Users can input their desired food with the nutrition information if the food is missing in our database.
 - Recipes, which are based on a combination of different kinds of foods will also be provided and can be updated by the user as well.
 Different recipes will be recommended based on the goal set by the user.
 For example, foods that are rich in carbohydrates will likely be recommended to people who want high-calorie intake.
 - Visualization of the last week's calories and macros will be provided.
-The user will be able to click on total calorie performance (measured in how far they were from their goal), Then they can click each day and the app would give them custom information for that day such as their specific macros.
+The user will be able to click on total calorie performance (measured in how far they were from their goal).
+Then, they can click each day and the app would give them custom information for that day such as their specific macros.

 There are simple features like registering and setting up calorie goals and complex features such as recommending different recipes that meet the user’s calorie needs and visualizing the total calorie intake and other macros.